DianaStrahilova/spooky-hangman-pp3/README.md

 ### Game Rules:

-Players are presented with the choice to read the game rules before starting the game.
+- Players are presented with the choice to read the game rules before starting the game.
 They can do so by typing "Y" or 'N".
 If any other input is provided, an invalid choice message will display until providing the correct input.

 <img src="./assets/readme-images/rules.png" height="432" width="720">

 ### Enter username:

-Beneath the rules section, the player is invited to input their name or play as Joker.
+- Beneath the rules section, the player is invited to input their name or play as Joker.

 <img src="./assets/readme-images/name.png" height="30" width="350">

 ### Clear terminal:

-This function was added to clear the terminal after player's each guess for better visual experience.
+- This function was added to clear the terminal after player's each guess for better visual experience.

 <img src="./assets/readme-images/clear.png" height="432" width="720">

 ### Possible Outcomes:
-- The letter is in the word
+- The letter is in the word.

    <img src="./assets/readme-images/letter-correct.png" height="432" width="720">

-- The letter is not in the word
+- The letter is not in the word.

    <img src="./assets/readme-images/not.png" height="40" width="350">